derfuxde/healthsetter/README.md

 ## description

-Der Raft Healthsetter Mod ermöglicht das einfache Anpassen der Gesundheitswerte Ihrer Charaktere im Spiel "Raft".
+The Raft Healthsetter Mod allows you to easily adjust the health values ​​of your characters in the game "Raft".

 ## Features